jawerty/pagen/README.md

 $ node app	   #runs server
 ```

-Generate a website with some color (as seen above)
+Generate a website with some color (colors are above)
 ```
-$ pagen green
+$ pagen blue
 ```

 Choosing your directory
 ```
-$ pagen blue my_website
+$ pagen green my_website
 ```

 Choose your own color scheme
-*note: the 1st color is the primary color while the 2nd is the secondary color.
+*note: The 1st color is the primary color while the 2nd is the secondary color.
 * simple colors
 ```
 $ pagen 'blue_black' my_site